CooperNh/LRG_Parser/README.md

 Exon information is extracted for all exons in all transcripts.

-The output file name will {LRG-ID}{today's date}.txt and will be saved in your current directory.
+The output file will be named as {LRG-ID}{today's date}.txt and will be saved in your current directory.

 Installation
 ------------